 Going West from the classic (between Congress and I35) entertainment area, West Sixth Street offers another surprise with antique stores, art galleries, hair salons, restaurants, upscale clubbing and lot’s of eclectic shops.

 East of I35, 6th Street has developed it’s own vibrant, growing bohemian community of upscale stores, award winning food truck courts, great bars and live music venues and some of the best new restaurants in Austin.

-Sixth Street is Austin's entertainment showpiece, and deservedly so.
-13 miles of Austin's best entertainment.
-Great events like the Austin Mardi Gras celebration, SXSW, The Republic of Texas Bikers Rally, the Pecan Street Festival, New Year's Ball Drop and Sixth's Street infamous Halloween celebration all make for great times with great people.
+Sixth Street is Austin’s entertainment showpiece, and deservedly so.
+13 miles of Austin’s best entertainment.
+Great events like the Austin Mardi Gras celebration, SXSW, The Republic of Texas Bikers Rally, the Pecan Street Festival and Sixth’s Street infamous Halloween celebration all make for great times with great people.